Ifeoma28/My-Spotify-data/README.md

 -  Search Behavior Missed by Campaigns

 1) More of my searched artists were streamed than those targeted via campaigns.
 2) Number of searched artistes that were streamed are more than the number of searched artists in the marquee campaign.

+- Top 10 listening days

 ## INSIGHTS